enspirit/makefile-for-monorepos/README.md

 Well, since `docker build` does not produce any file we don't really have a real target here, it is what is called a [phony target](https://www.gnu.org/software/make/manual/html_node/Phony-Targets.html#Phony-Targets).

-And the "problem" with a phony target is that its recipe will be executed every time the rule is run.
+And the 'problem' with a phony target is that its recipe will be executed every time the rule is called.
 That is: the example makefile would re-run docker build every single time.

 > What's the problem? docker build has a cache mechanism.

 Yes and with [buildkit](https://docs.docker.com/develop/develop-images/build_enhancements/) it's getting even better.

-But on monorepo with a lot of components we can save previous seconds by not re-running 'docker build' for components that haven't changed.
+But on monorepo with a lot of components we can save precious seconds by not re-running 'docker build' for components that haven't changed.
 That also allows us to rely on `make up` to decide which components need to rebuild before starting the docker-compose project.

 > Ok, now what about those sentinels?